puneetpunj/salesforce-env-config-tests/README.md

     ]
 ```

-- `"objectList"` : This contain list of objects for each environment/org specified in above `baseOrg` and `destinationOrgs`.
+- `"objectList"` : This contains api names of objects for each environment/org specified in above `baseOrg` and `destinationOrgs`.
 Based on above config for base and destination orgs, this would look like as:

 ```json
 "objectList": {